qwertie/ungglish/_posts/2017-04-24-fields-of-work.md

   calcium, carbum...). "im" is a very general suffix that means "tangible or intangible thing".
-It marks a canonical "object" associated with a field, so lojim = logic, sta.tistim = statistic, mathim = mathematical object, and theerim = theorem (because it sounds too much like theorem to have any other meaning).
+It marks a canonical "object" associated with a field, so lojim = logic, sta.tistim = statistic, mathim = mathematical object, and theerim = theorem (because it sounds too much like "theorem" to mean something else).
+Note that "logic" and "statistic" are _adjectives_ in Ungglish so we need a new noun to take their English meaning.
 - Popular roots in English like "phys", "polit", "eth", "kem" exist in Ungglish but cannot be used by themselves because they are not assigned any part of speech.
   - "syk" is in the extended vocabulary; "miendology" is preferred over "sykology"